Which city is cheaper, Norfolk or New Orleans?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Norfolk and New Orleans during the summer are popular places to visit.
-Many travelers come to New Orleans for the music scene and the family-friendly experiences.
+Many travelers come to New Orleans for the city activities, the music scene, and the family-friendly experiences.
+Also, many visitors come to Norfolk in the summer for the family-friendly experiences.

 New Orleans is around the same temperature as Norfolk in the summer.
-The temperature in New Orleans is usually 82°F (28°C) in July, and Norfolk stays around 79°F (26°C).
+The daily temperature in New Orleans averages around 82°F (28°C) in July, and Norfolk fluctuates around 79°F (26°C).

 In Norfolk, it's very sunny this time of the year.
 It's quite sunny in New Orleans.
 In the summer, New Orleans often gets around the same amount of sunshine as Norfolk.
 New Orleans gets 264 hours of sunny skies this time of year, while Norfolk receives 279 hours of full sun.